lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 # Programme & event schedule

-The programme will be available after the abstract submission deadline to download in pdf format and as a html in a link below
+After the abstract submission deadline, the program will be made available for download in PDF format below along with a link for viewing it in HTML.

 - [download the programme in pdf]()

 - [access the programme in html]()

+- download the programme in html (to view it in the browser offline if you prefer to view it as a pdf)

 ## Social activities